stuntrally/stuntrally3/Readme.md

 Port and continuation of latest [Stunt Rally](https://github.com/stuntrally/stuntrally) 2.x using latest [Ogre-Next](https://github.com/OGRECave/ogre-next) 3.0 for rendering.

 Already playable game in all modes.
 Working Track Editor, almost fully restored.
-Still WIP, not yet released and beta.
+Still WIP, not yet released and beta (with bugs).

 **Changes and new features** listed on top of [changelog](https://stuntrally.tuxfamily.org/wiki/doku.php?id=changelog).
 For details see [**Roadmap**](https://stuntrally.tuxfamily.org/wiki/doku.php?id=roadmap#sr_3) with missing features and todo.